 With the global pandemic causing a cancellation of the 2020 parade, the 2019 Rose Parade, “Engaging in Our Community’s Success,” was the most recent one.
-The decision will be made on March1st about the status of the 2021 parade, tentatively scheduled for June 28.
+The decision will be made soon about the status of the 2021 parade, tentatively scheduled for June 28.

 The Roseville Rose Parade is a long-standing Roseville (Minnesota) tradition that is built on community pride and sustained by community involvement.
 It is recognized as one of the top three community parades in our state.
 Watching the parade is a decades-long tradition, traditionally drawing around 20,000 enthusiastic curbside spectators, and it is televised locally on Cable Access Channel 15.

 Our 2019 Celebrity Grand Marshal was Roseville’s own Monte S. Johnson, aka King Boreas LXXXIII of the St. Paul Winter Carnival.
 He was followed in the parade by the Winter Carnival Royal Family, including the Royal Dog, Murphy (Monte’s Royal Bernese Mountain dog – you couldn’t miss him!).

 Monte is a long-time Roseville resident who has volunteered countless hours in the service of Roseville including Roseville Parks and Recreation, Roseville Youth Basketball Association, the Central Park Foundation, Cub Scouts, Boy Scouts, Minnesota Special Olympics and many more.
 The Royal motto of the 83rd Boreas is “Celebrate Community Service.”

 The Community Grand Marshal was the Brausen Family.
 With more than 50 years in the Roseville area, including 38 at their Roseville location at County Road B and Dale St., Brausen’s Automotive has been a staple of Roseville for generations.
 This third generation family business has been a longtime supporter of Roseville community and neighborhood groups.